abinit/abinit/doc/tutorial/eph4mob.md

 !!! tip

-    The computational cost increases with the number of temperatures.
+    The computational cost increases with the number of temperatures although not necessarly in a linear fashion.
-    For the initial convergence studies, we suggest to start from a relatively small number of temperatures covering the region of interest.
+    For the initial convergence studies, we suggest to start from a relatively small number of temperatures **covering the T-region of interest**.
-    The T-mesh can be densified aftwerwards when  converged parameters are found.
+    The T-mesh can be densified aftwerwards while keeping the same range once converged parameters are found.
-    Note that the convergence might be different depending on the temperature.
-    Low temperatures are more difficult to converge.
+    Note also that transport properties at low temperatures are much more difficult to converge as the derivative of the Fermi-Dirac distribution is strongly peaked around the Fermi level and a very dense sampling is needed to convergence the BZ integrals.

 The [[sigma_erange]] variable defines the energy window, below the VBM and above the CBM where the lifetimes will be computed.